St. Mary's College (Ilchester)

 St. Marys College was a Roman Catholic school in Ilchester, Maryland (Illchester Mills) near modern Ellicott City, Maryland in Howard County.
 The ruins are near Ilchester and Bonnie Branch roads.
-The upper college building was built in 1868 consisting of a cupola topped eighteen bay by five bay building with a five by five bay projection.
-A three by three bay, five story "L" shaped addition is included, with all of the structure on a stone foundation.
+The upper college building was built in 1868 consisting of a cupola-topped eighteen-bay-by-five-bay building with a five-bay-by-five-bay projection.
+A three-bay-by-three-bay, five-story L-shaped addition is included, with all of the structure on a stone foundation.
 A three-story chapel was attached to the building in 1882.
 In 1934 a fifth floor was added throughout.
 A statue of Madonna with Child was situated in a niche.

 History

 The college was situated on the land of the former Ellicott brothers hotel and a tavern, adjacent to a Baltimore and Ohio Railroad station along the Patapsco River.
 The site was anchored by a twin of the Savage, Maryland Bollman Truss Iron Railroad Bridge built in 1869; the bridge was replaced in 1900.
 In 1866, after years of neglect, the buildings and 110 acre site were sold by George Ellicott to the Congregation of the Most Holy Redeemer (Redemptorists) for $15,000.